Frequently Asked Questions

 How do I apply to become a Colorado Springs Police Officer?

 CSPD accepts online applications during an open application period.

 When is the next Academy?

-The next training academy is projected for March 2020.
+The next training academy is projected tentatively for July 2021.

 I live out of state.
 Can I still apply?

 Absolutely!
 You do not have to be a resident of Colorado Springs to apply.
 CSPD makes every effort to consolidate the steps for out-of-state applicants in order to allow you to make affordable travel arrangements in as few trips as possible.

 No. However, there is a minimum age requirement of 21 years old.

 I have already completed a Police Academy.
 Will I have to go through your Academy as well, or am I exempt?

 If you are selected for a Police Officer position with CSPD, you will still have to attend and pass the CSPD Academy.
 We do not offer preference points for applicants who have completed an Academy with another agency.